How to Keep Woodpeckers Away

-Woodpeckers are protected by both federal and state laws and cannot be captured or killed.
-This means only non-lethal, proactive methods should be used to deter them.
+Woodpeckers are protected both federally and by state laws, prohibiting any harm or capturing of the bird species.
+This means only non-lethal, humane, and proactive methods should be used to deter them.

 Each year woodpeckers cause hundreds of dollars of damage to homes, structures, buildings and utility poles throughout the country.
 They will hammer on the sides of our houses and other buildings to attract mates, establish or defend a territory, excavate a nesting or roosting site, and to search for insects.
 Drumming sites can include wooden shingles, cedar siding, metal or plastic gutters, antennas and light posts.
 Woodpeckers love the loud sounds they produce.
 They frequently damage cedar, rough pine redwood siding and some synthetic stucco finishes; causing thousands of dollars in damage each year.

 Woodpecker deterrents come in various forms such as visual and sound deterrents and even netting.
 Visual and sound deterrents are very accessible and easy to install.
 This makes them the perfect deterrents for your first line of defense.
 The items below are a few of the most popular items for first-timers looking for a quick fix to a new woodpecker problem.
 Pair sound and visuals for a better chance at scaring woodpeckers away from your home.